acch/ansible-scale/README.md

 Requirements
 ------------

-As there's no public repository available, you will need to download the Spectrum Scale (GPFS) packages from the IBM website.
+As there's no public repository available, you'll need to download the Spectrum Scale (GPFS) packages from the IBM website.
 Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.

 Role Variables
 --------------

 Default variables are defined in `defaults/main.yml`.
 You'll also find detailed documentation in that file.
 Define your own variables to override the defaults.

-Note that defining the variable `scale_version` is mandatory.
-Furthermore, you will need to configure an installation method by defining *one* of the following variables:
+Defining the variable `scale_version` is mandatory.
+Furthermore, you'll need to configure an installation method by defining *one* of the following variables:

 - `scale_install_repository_url`
 - `scale_install_remotepkg_path` (accessible on Ansible managed node)